SchizmOne/echo-server/README.md

 This script serves as the **EchoServer** client.

-It allows user to execute it in two modes:
+It allows the user to execute it in two modes:
 1. `(local)` Makes a GET request to the **/hello** endpoint of the running instance of EchoServer and saves the phrase from server response to the local file by a given name.
 The file is overwritten each time because the response